VincentPauley/vinnies-cards/README.md

 ### Features

+[ ] - Refactor and spin-off product set to it's own component.
 [X] - need a form component with radios that handles all of the pre-populated options consistently seen with these models.
 [ ] - get other components into SelectFromList component
+[ ] - want to start having fun with the data, make a way to run a staging DB that will actually not be dropped and rewritten.

 === Select From List Enhancements ===
 [ ] - collapse on selection and allow for change if requested